Graduate Program in Medical Anthropology at Northwestern

 - Graduate students may concentrate in medical anthropology through the PhD programs in either cultural anthropology or human biology.

 - In addition, Northwestern offers a unique joint PhD/MPH degree program, which allows students to earn their masters in public health while working toward their PhD in anthropology.
-Please note: the joint PhD/MPH program is not currently accepting applications for Fall 2017.

 Other departments and programs at the University provide additional academic resources for students interested in medical anthropology, including:

 - The Feinberg School of Medicine, the Center for Global Health

 - Graduate Cluster Program in Society, Biology, and Health